-Advanced Placement
+Advanced Placement/ Cambridge AICE

-AP courses also provide more academic rigor and can demonstrate to college admissions officers not only your ability to handle college-level courses, but also your willingness to take on a challenge.
-AP courses go further than that.
-These courses are designed to prepare students for the AP exams.
-These tests can be taken after the completion of the AP course.
-Earning a 3 on the exam will demonstrate your competence in the subject and will earn you college credit in some colleges.
+AP and AICE courses also provide more academic rigor and can demonstrate to college admissions officers not only your ability to handle college-level courses, but alsoyour willingness to take on a challenge.
+AP and AICE courses go further than that.
+These courses are designed to prepare students for the AP and AICE exams.
+These tests can be taken after the completion of the course.
+Earning a 3 on the AP exam or a P score on the AICE exam will demonstrate your competence in the subject and will earn you college credit in some colleges.